 Key takeaway: These video marketing statistics show that as long as we have social media, we’ll likely have social video, too.

-Our 2017 video marketing statistics suggest that video will be a great way to grow your network and customer base, not just this year, but in the future.
+Our research into video marketing statistics suggest that video will be a great way to grow your network and customer base, not just this year, but in the future.

 One staggering statistic comes from Cisco: By 2020, there will be almost a million minutes of video per second crossing the internet.
 Cisco adds that, by then, 82% of all consumer web traffic will be video.